Running autofonce

 Within a test sub-directory, you should find:

-.
+env_autofonce.sh: the script used to initialize the environment for the test.
+It contains the content of the fileautofonce.env.
 If you want to call commands in this directory with the same env as the tests, you should use:. ./env_autofonce.sh

-macros, or files generated by checks
+AT_DATAmacros, or files generated by checks

 Selecting Tests